 Creating value from a blue economy

-We are studying initiatives to create economic value from sustainable marine activities based on resilient ecosystems.
-We will use the findings to map and model a blue economy, and support policy, decision-making and investment that stimulates resourcefulness, strengthens regional economies, encourages EBM, and underpins sustainable use of our seas.
+We studied initiatives to create economic value from sustainable marine activities that are based on healthy ecosystems.
+We used the findings to map and model a blue economy.

 Project leader: Nick Lewis, University of Auckland

 In recent years, advocates for sustainable oceans have focused attention on building a sustainable ‘blue economy’, where innovative practices that promote and sustain diverse industries are based on healthy marine ecosystems.

 We studied Aotearoa New Zealand-based initiatives to create economic value from sustainable marine practices and activities.
 We considered five broad and overlapping marine sub-economies (iwi, techno-science, commodity, community, and small business), and investigated connections between them.
 Our research focused on:

 - Defining what a blue economy means for Aotearoa New Zealand and working with economic enterprises and agencies to ensure that its opportunities are recognised and realised.

 - Ensuring that blue economy considerations are incorporated into models of ecosystem-based management.

 - Identifying sites and possibilities for transitions to a blue economy.

 - Identifying and supporting regional development initiatives to foster regional blue economies and develop their potential.